Adv-CS-class/app/README.md

 Ideas
 --------
-* Optimization of someone's route.
-(Can use Google API and shortest distance optimization techniques)
+* Optimization of someone's route (shortest path optimization).

 * We could also do an optimization of Penncrest using the same basic idea, but we would need to map all the locations of our school (wings/rooms/gym/cafe/etc).
 Dijkstra's Algorithm is straightforward optimization algorithm that we can fork and use in our project.